Q: What training did you get in order to do your job here at Menno Place?

 Q: What did you want to be when you were a child?

-Q: What’s your favourite family tradition?
+Q: What is your favourite family recipe?

-Q: Who makes you laugh the hardest?
+Q: Who knows you the best?